linomp/get-started-with-web/README.md

 # Get Started with Web Applications
 Simple path to get you started developing Web Applications.

-The path covers HTML/CSS basics, APIs & how to quickly build one in Python, and makes you build a project on your own at the end.
+The path covers HTML/CSS basics, APIs & how to quickly build one in Python, and makes you build a project on your own at the end. (everything free, from youtube)

 ## (Optional) Git & Github